Lee Eun-ju (gymnast): Career

 Lee's senior international debut came at the Asian Championships in Hiroshima, Japan, where she helped South Korea win team bronze.
 She was passed over for the South Korean team for the World Championships that fall, but was named to the team for the Olympic Test Event the following April.
 South Korea placed eighth and did not qualify a full team to the Olympics.

 Following the Test Event, she competed at the South Korean National Championships, winning uneven bars and balance beam gold, and all-around, vault, and floor exercise silver.
 She was initially named the alternate for the Olympics in Rio de Janeiro, Brazil, until her compatriot Lee Go-Im suffered an injury in training.
 Lee was subbed in to take her place.

 2016 Olympics

 Lee competed in the first subdivision of qualifications, starting on floor exercise.
 She placed fifty-third in the all-around, fifty-seventh on uneven bars, sixty-eighth on floor exercise, and seventieth on balance beam.

-Despite winning no medals, she made worldwide headline after captured on camera taking a selfie with her North Korean counterpart, Hong Un-jong.
+Despite winning no medals, she made worldwide headline after being captured on camera taking a selfie with her North Korean counterpart, Hong Un-jong.
 A Reuters picture of the two smiling women was praised for capturing the spirit of the Games.

 IOC President Thomas Bach called the selfie a "great gesture".